netquick/DeFRaG_helper/README.md

 - SevenZipExtractor
 - WPFFolderBrowser

-Custom styles are selfmade as packages like mahApp.metro blew my app to 110MB (this is about 1.1MB actually).
+Custom styles are selfmade as packages like mahApp.metro blew my app to 110MB (this is about 1.1MB actually without libraries, 5.7MB packed ).
 WPF Application in pure C#.
 Source is free to use, credits for the parser classes are welcome.

 No commercial interest - Aimed to get more people into DeFRaG and let the ones that already play it have it easier to try out maps.
 Enjoy.